 I have added small amounts of 4 different ingredients that will help keep the paste fresh longer, which is helpful if you choose not to store it in the freezer: salt, oil, turmeric, and vinegar.
 Even with these additions, your own homemade ginger garlic paste will be far superior to anything you can buy.

-If you are short of time, I think there is no shame in purchasing a good brand of ginger garlic paste, and you may find the difference in flavor is a small price to pay for the convenience of being able to have this frequently used paste, without the effort of making it.
-If you do use a store-bought paste (I like the Asian Kitchen and Shan brands), make sure you always use a clean spoon each time you use it.
+If you are short of time, I think there is no shame in purchasing a good brand of ginger garlic paste. ou may find the difference in flavor is a small price to pay for the convenience of being able to have this frequently used paste, without the effort of making it.
+If you do use a store-bought paste (I like the Asian Kitchen brand), make sure you always use a clean spoon each time you use it.
 In a conversation with Laxmi customer service, they say their ginger garlic paste is good for three months after opening if kept in the refrigerator.
 If the paste develops any off odors, flavors, or colors, it should be discarded.

 Depending on where you get your information, a 1-inch piece of ginger equals anywhere from 1 teaspoon to 1 tablespoon.
 To make matters even more interesting, older ginger will be spicier than young ginger.
 Happily, for curries, if you are off slightly, it doesn’t really matter.